Racket provides support for concurrency via lightweight threads, which

 signature

-doesn’t use the client-specific functions, so we don’t need to bother
+use the client-specific functions, so we don't need to bother with

-channel to receive new connections (each a list of an input port and
+to receive new connections (each a list of an input port and an output

 Next, let’s change start-place